NatasaMiric/rock-papper-scissors/README.md

 * via gitpod
   * Log into GitHub.
-  * Make a repository
+  * Make a repository from Code Institute template
   * Click the green button close to the top of the page that says Gitpod.
   * After letting Gitpod load an alert pops up on the top of the screen, click cancel.
   * Then click the button that says More Actions.
   * Hereafter click Open in Browser.
-  * Now right click with your mouse over the big box on the left that has your repository name over it.
+  * Now right-click with your mouse over the big box on the left that has your repository name over it.
-  * Click new file.
+  * Click the new file.
   * Then make an index.html file.
   * Go to the top of the index file and click ! and enter.
 This will make a start template.
   * Make a basic structure for your index page.
-  * Click on terminal at the bottom of the page.
+  * Click on a terminal at the bottom of the page.
   * Write 'git add .'
   * Then for your first commit write 'git commit -m "Initial commit".
   * Hereafter write 'git push'.
-  * Your code have now been pushed back and saved on your GitHub repository.
+  * Your code has now been pushed back and saved on your GitHub repository.

   * via GitHub pages
   * Log into GitHub.
   * Go to the repositories.
   * Then take this project Rock Paper Scissors.
   * Go to the settings link.
-  * Then click on the pages link that is found on the navigations bar on the left side.
+  * Then click on the pages link that is found on the navigation bar on the left side.
   * Check the source section on the page, and choose main instead of none.
   * Then click Save.
-After a few minutes you can see your live GitHub pages site is now deployed and the URL shown at the top of the page.
+After a few minutes, you can see your live GitHub page site is now deployed and the URL is shown at the top of the page.

 ## Credits